-When it comes to watch size and fit, not all watches are going to look good on you.
-It’s important to get that out of the way before you find yourself surprised and disappointed that your perfect watch isn’t all a perfect fit after all.
+The fact that watches come in all shapes and sizes is part of what makes them great.
+Just like those who wear them, each watch is unique.
+However, when it comes to watch size and fit, not all watches are going to look best on you.
+Certain watches lend themselves to a particular wrist size or stature.
 It’s also important for you to know that no two watches are going to look the same on your wrist, even if they’re the same size.

-Beyond style and price, size is probably the most important factor when buying a watch.
-It’s not just how big the face is; it’s the profile, it’s how the bracelet fits, and it’s how it ultimately looks on your wrist.
+Beyond style and price, size is one of the most important factors when buying a watch.
+Watch size is also multifaceted.
+It doesn’t just include the case size.
+It also includes the thickness, the bracelet fit, and the general look and feel on your wrist.

 Measuring for Size

-Well, we created a printable guide to help you out.
-It has references for all your watch sizing needs: case width, case thickness, and strap length.
-Plus, it gives you an easy way to measure your wrist size too.
+However, if you want to accurately measure your wrist and determine the best sizing for you, we’ve created a dedicated portion of our site to Watch 101.
+Here, you’ll find a watch sizing guide as well as a video outlining how to choose a case size.
+In addition, we’ve created a printable guide to help.
+It includes references for all your watch sizing needs: case width, case thickness, and strap length.
+Plus, it gives you an easy way to measure your wrist size.
 Download and print it out here.

 Editor’s Note: This article was originally published on December 16, 2013.
-We have updated it for clarity and comprehensiveness.
+We have updated it in June of 2019 for clarity and comprehensiveness.